raphv/mobile-media-diaries/README.md

 ## Admin pages

-Admin pages are password-protected (see username/password in config.js)
+Admin pages are password-protected.

+Admin password is encrypted in the database.
+See the installation section above for instructions to set password.

 You can:
 - generate unique account IDs at http://localhost:3000/admin/id-generator Reload this page if you need more than 10 IDs.